dmares01/BAC/README.md

 8) Allow changing quantity to enter drinks in bulk
 9) Allow user to sync to contacts to quick send text or location
 10) Prompt user to request a ride sharing service if BAC is above legal limit

+## Why we wanted to make this App <br>
+Being college students turning 21 there is the usaul